happyeric77/colorfullife-docs/docs/docusaurus/get-started.md

 ### Start writing docs 🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉

 Now you can start writing docs in the `docs` folder by creating markdown files by referring to the [docs](https://docusaurus.io/docs/docs-introduction) section.

+Here it is the [inital version](https://github.com/happyeric77/colorfullife-docs/releases/tag/v0.0.0) of my documentation website.